kavolorn/StatusBar-ANE/README.md

-# StatusBar ANE v0.1.1
+# StatusBar ANE v0.2.0

-Adobe native extension for changing iOS status bar style.
+PRO Native Extension for Adobe AIR for changing iOS status bar style.

 ## Status

 This demo is fully functional example.
 You can test ANE functions without any limitations.
-In order to make it working in your app you should receive license key for your application id.
+If you want it to be running in your application you can purchase any number of licenses each for up to 3 applications and without any limitations in time!
+License server can be found here [http://kavolorn.ru/pro-native-extensions](http://kavolorn.ru/pro-native-extensions).

 ANE supports iPhone-ARM and iPhone-x86 including x64 bit platforms introduced in Adobe AIR SDK 16.

-Extension is build with 16.0.0.245 Adobe AIR SDK and iOS 8.1 SDK.
+Extension is build with 16.0.0.259 Adobe AIR SDK and iOS 8.1 SDK.

 Repository contains module file for IntelliJ IDEA.